How We Built Undo

 In December 2019, the feature hit real-world testers in the Tower beta version.
 This went fairly undramatically — some bugs were found that actually turned out to originate in other parts of the code, but were exposed by undo.
 In the beginning of February 2020, the feature was released in Tower 4.0 — to the delight of many users, judging by the feedback.
 Seeing as undo is such a simple operation from the user's point of view, but can have such wide-varying effects on the underlying Git repository, the way it all comes together makes it quite satisfying to use.

 We've found it to be useful in our day-to-day work to be able to quickly go back from merging the wrong branch, making an erroneous commit or deleting the wrong file, for example.
+There are many other situations - have a look at the full list of actions you can undo, if you haven't already.
 Of course, we use Tower internally, and developing Tower involves a great deal of messing around with Git repositories to test it out — in these scenarios, the feature is very handy indeed!
 All in all, we are very happy with the feature and glad that our users seem to enjoy it too!

 The Bigger Picture